"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction

+As most other AI applications, Merlin does not provide much information about its underlying technology.
+Hence, when we asked participants what they knew about the app's AI, all replied that they didn't know much about system details, although those with high-AI background \interview{6,11,13,18,19} had detailed guesses about the app's data, model architectures, and training algorithms.

-According to the survey results, participants wanted to know everything about Merlin's AI.
-For each question in the survey, most if not all participants responded they ``know the answer to'' and/or are ``curious to know (more).''
-That is, participants were curious about overall system details (questions in the \textit{Data}, \textit{Output}, \textit{Performance}, \textit{How}, \textit{Transparency} categories), as well as how the AI reasons and makes decisions on specific inputs (questions in the \textit{Why}, \textit{Why not}, \textit{What if}, \textit{How to be that}, \textit{How to still be this} categories).
-See the Appendix for the full results.
+So what did participants want to know?
+According to the survey results, participants wanted to know everything about the app's AI.
+For all questions in the survey, most if not all participants responded they ``know (or have a good idea of) the answer'' and/or are ``curious to know (more).''
+That is, participants were curious about overall system details (questions in the \textit{Data}, \textit{Output}, \textit{Performance}, \textit{How}, \textit{Transparency} categories), as well as how the AI reasons and makes judgments on specific inputs (questions in the \textit{Why}, \textit{Why not}, \textit{What if}, \textit{How to be that}, \textit{How to still be this} categories).
+We report the full survey results in the supplementary material.

 But how curious are they, really?
-When we tempered self-reported levels of curiosity with interview questions about the effort participants were willing to invest in order to satisfy that curiosity, the picture changed.
-When we asked participants how much they would ``go out of their way'' to satisfy their curiosity, \shortquote{I wouldn't go far out of my way to find the answers} was the common answer \interview{1,6,7,9,10,12,13,20}.
-They were open to searching around a bit, listening to podcasts, or reading some documentation if easily available, but didn't want to take the initiative to seek out more information about the AI system, as described by the questions in the survey.
+When we tempered self-reported levels of curiosity with interview questions about the effort participants were willing to invest to satisfy that curiosity, the picture changed. \shortquote{I wouldn't go tremendously out of my way to find the answer to these questions} \interview{12} was a sentiment shared by many participants \interview{1,5,6,7,9,10,12,13,16,20}.
+For instance, P5 said: \shortquote{If there's an opportunity that arises, I'd love to ask about it [...] but I don't think I would be contacting people at Cornell [app developers].} Other participants were open to searching around a bit \interview{9,10}, listening to talks or podcasts \interview{12}, or reading some documentation if easily available \interview{1,6,7,13,16,20}, but didn't want to take the initiative to seek out more information about the AI system, as described by the questions in the survey.